fgauna12/fgauna12.github.io/_posts/2020-03-24-creating-an-azure-storage-account-for-static-site-hosting-using-terraform.md

   account_kind             = "StorageV2"

   static_website {
+    index_document = "index.html"
   }
 }
 ```

 Notice how we enable static file hosting by declaring the `static_website` block.
-In this block, there are some other options like `index_document` and 'error_404_document`.
+In this block, there are some other options like `index_document` and `error_404_document`.
+By setting `index_document`, Azure Storage will redirect requests to the index page.
+Otherwise, people would have to hit your URL at `/index.html` to see the website and would potentially make routes not work.

 That's it!